nyeogmi/moogle/README.md

 # Moogle

-`moogle` is a collection of types for representing data relationally in Rust.
-The library assumes you're using a slot map implementation of some kind to assign IDs to the values in your program -- it then provides mapping types called junctions that allow you to track the relationships from IDs to each other.

-`moogle` provides data structures for the four two-way relationship types used in database programming: one-to-one, one-to-many, many-to-one, and many-to-many.
-For each type, it provides two data structures:

-- a "raw" data structure (ex.
-RawOneToOne): a very thin implementation of that relationship over `BTreeMap` or `BTreeSet`
-- a "shared" data structure (ex.
-OneToOne): a shareable implementation of that relationship over `RefCell<BTreeMap>` or `RefCell<BTreeSet>`

-I haven't profiled the Moogle types yet, but based on their implementation (a very thin layer over `BTreeMap` or `BTreeSet`) I'd expect the raw types to be within an order of magnitude of the underlying implementation in all cases.
-Set operations usually require two insertions, and inserts need to be done in both directions, meaning you can expect my code to be 1/4 as fast as a simple b-tree at most.

-In cases with a lot of reads and few writes, I would expect the shared versions to approach `Raw` performance but not reach it.
+`moogle` is a Rust library for relational programming.

+Relational programming is the underlying model used by SQL databases.
+In the relational model, all data is represented using global sets which support joins.

+Most languages can support this model fairly well because, unlike Rust, they support concurrent writers and iterators, as long as the writers don't change the shape of the underlying data structure.

+The point of `moogle` is to make relational code as easy to write in Rust as it is to write in Python or SQL.

 ## Motivation

-Let's say you're building a game where NPCs collect items and you want to track what items are in each NPC's inventory:
+Let's say you're building a game where NPCs collect items and you want to track what items are in each NPC's inventory.

 ```rust
 let mut inventory: HashMap<NPC, Vec<Item>> = BTreeMap::new();